IUREDCap/redcap-etl/docs/DeveloperGuide.md

 #### Integration tests
-To set up the integration tests, you need to first set up the Basic Demography REDCap project that has the data for the
+To set up the integration tests, you need to first set up the "Basic Demography" and "Repeating Events" REDCap projects that have the data for the tests:
-tests:

 1. In REDCap, create one project using the
    "Upload a REDCap project XML file" option, for each of the